kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-28-today-i-used-fermats-little-theorem-outside-of-class-hackerrank-challenge-game-of-thrones-ii.markdown

 }
 ```

 We can also define a factorial method using modular arithmetic.
-For the purposes of the question, $x$ will always be less than $M$ and $factorial$ will always return values less than $M$.
+For the purposes of the question, $x$ will always be less than $M$ and `factorial` will always return values less than $M$.
 As such, we don't need to use modular multiplication here:

 ```java
 static long factorial(long x){